Roads & Snow Clearing

 Many of our residents rely on walking as their primary way to get around Fernie, and without a wide, clear path through snow and ice, it is especially difficult for people with disabilities, seniors, and children to walk safely.
 According to the City’s Snow & Ice Removal Bylaw No. 1928, business property owners, apartment/condominium complex owners or your managing occupants are responsible for keeping sidewalks free of snow and ice, and for the removal of any overhanging ice, icicles or snow which may fall and cause personal injury or property damage.
 Please note you are required to clean any snow or ice from the sidewalks and footpaths adjacent to your premises before 9:00 am each day.

 Unfortunately the City must enforce the parking policy and sometimes that means Towing a Vehicle to allow equipment to plow streets.
-Please see the Winter Parking and Snow Removal Brochure for information on winter parking and towing.

 Priority Plowing and Sanding Routes